 Brazilian pepper tree is a shrubby tree that’s found on several continents, but native to Central and South America.
 The leaves and bark contain many active compounds including alkaloids and essential oil.
-The plant has a long history of medicinal use by peoples throughout its native area.
-Peruvians use the sap as a topical antiseptic, Argentinians use it for respiratory ailments and urinary tract infections.
-In Brazil, extracts from the bark are used in herbal medicine to address cardiovascular problems, inflammation, harmful organisms, and fungus.
+The plant has a long history of use by peoples throughout its native area.
+Peruvians use the sap as a topical cleanser against germs, Argentinians use it for respiratory ailments and urinary tract irritations.
+In Brazil, extracts from the bark are used in herbal medicine to address cardiovascular problems, harmful organisms, and fungus.

 Brazilian Pepper Tree and Harmful Organisms